The Difference between Mindfulness and Effortless Mindfulness

 - Deliberate mindfulness practice actively cultivates the attitude of lovingkindness, whereas in effortless mindfulness, we discover a natural lovingkindness that is already here.
 This discovery of natural lovingkindness is the foundation of a new motivation for compassionate activity that is not based on external rules but comes from the direct experience of interconnection with all of life.

 From the perspective of effortless mindfulness, you can’t be in the present moment.
-Rather than paying attention “in the present moment,” effortless mindfulness is being aware of present moments coming and going here and Now.
-This is a big difference, not trying to be in the moment or even just watching the changing moments that arise and pass.
+Rather than paying attention “in the present moment,” effortless mindfulness means being aware of present moments, coming and going, here and Now.
+This is a big difference: not trying to be in the moment or even just watching the changing moments that arise and pass.
 The Now is not the present moment.
 The Now is not the present time, either.
 The Now is timeless time that is aware of past, present, and future.
 The Now does not come and go and treats past, present, and future as similar relative experiences.
-So, in the Now, we can be aware of the coming and going of present moments while we make plans for the future or recall the past.”
+So, in the Now, we can be aware of the coming and going of present moments while we make plans for the future or recall the past.